-If the Rye Police Department picks up a loose dog, it is generally brought to Woodes Kennels located at 8 Exeter Road Rte.
-111 in North Hampton, NH (603) 964-8781 [Hours: Mon-Sat.8AM-5PM, Sun.8AM-9AM and 3:30PM-4:30PM].
+If the Rye Police Department picks up a loose dog, it is generally brought to the New Hampshire SPCA in Stratham, New Hampshire.
 If the dog has a license affixed to the collar (as required by State Law), officers may try to contact the owner before taking it into custody.
 If the dog is brought to the kennel, the owner will need to complete an animal release form at the police department, before picking up the dog.
 After business hours, the owner must wait until the next business day when the kennel is open.
 The dog owner may be subject to a summons, especially if there are prior offenses: contact the Rye Police Department.
 Also contact the New Hampshire SPCA.
 Their website has many tips for protecting and training your pet, as well as a bulletin board for lost/found pets.
 Do not leave your animal in a vehicle while it is unattended.
 RSA 644:8-a [first offense is a misdemeanor].